networkwithoutborders/Patient-Monitoring-System/backend/README.md

     }
 }
 ```
 (Note => Make sure to add "Bearer " + access token you have received while logging to the 'authorization' section of the request header while using the endpoint.)

+### For employee

+/employee/profile/{uid} (GET) - To find the profile of the employee relpace uid with the employee's uid who'se profile you want to search.

+/employee/patients (GET) -  Displays a list of patients that the employee is going to provide treatment for.

+(Note => Make sure to add "Bearer " + access token you have received while logging to the 'authorization' section of the request header while using the endpoint.)